 Is it worth offering Worldwide shipping on my POD store?

-Depends on your retail pricing and how aggressively you track refusal rates.
+Depends on your retail pricing and how carefully you track refusal rates and region mix drift.
 Worldwide orders carry the highest shipping cost, longest transit, and highest refusal risk of any Printful region.
-If your retail price absorbs the cost and your refusal rate stays under 5%, it expands your market meaningfully.
-If either condition fails, the Worldwide channel can quietly turn negative-margin without showing up on a per-order dashboard.
+If your retail price absorbs the fully-loaded cost (shipping + expected refusal rate buffer) and you monitor the channel regularly, it expands your addressable market meaningfully.
+If either condition fails, the Worldwide channel can quietly turn negative-margin without showing up on a per-order dashboard view.

 Worldwide is the region most likely to drift without you noticing.
 The drift is what costs you.

 The rate cards on Printful's website tell you what one Worldwide t-shirt costs to ship.
-They don't tell you that 14% of your orders this month routed through Worldwide instead of the 6% you assumed, or that hoodie mix inside Worldwide just doubled, or that your refusal rate in Southeast Asia crossed 7%.
+They don't tell you that your Worldwide order share has been climbing, that hoodie mix inside Worldwide just doubled, or that your refusal rate in Southeast Asia is climbing — all of which quietly compress your blended margin.

-Victor connects to your Printful account, pulls every itemized shipping line — by region, by product, by DDP/DDU, by refusal status — into your live data warehouse, and answers questions like "how is Worldwide shipping eating my margin this week?" in plain English.
+Victor — PodVector's AI operator — connects to your Printful and Shopify accounts, reads every itemized shipping line by region and product into a live data warehouse, and answers questions like "how is Worldwide shipping eating my margin this week?" in plain English.
+When the numbers point to a fix on the Shopify side — like repricing your worst-margin SKUs or adjusting a free-shipping threshold — Victor proposes the move as a structured action and executes it with your approval.
 No spreadsheet.
 No quarterly P&L surprise.

 Try Victor free